Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 Here it would go a description of the feature test.
 You can use **markdown** here :)
 */
 ```
-> There is no set order in which they must appear, but it is common to see `name` and `property` at the top while `notes` at the bottom.
+> Metadata does no need to appear in a set order, however, it is common to see `name` and `property` at the top while `notes` at the bottom.

 ### Item description
 |                  | Necesity |                      Description                     |                                       Notes                                      |